Glycomine

 Series C in 2004

-Symphogen specializes in developing a novel class of biopharmaceuticals, recombinant polyclonal antibodies (rpAb), for treating and preventing serious diseases, with a focus on cancer and infectious diseases.
-Their pipeline includes rpAb compositions for treating idiopathic thrombocytopenic purpura, preventing hemolytic disease in newborns, and mitigating adverse reactions from smallpox vaccinations, aiming to facilitate prompt cancer treatment and improve patient outcomes.
+Symphogen specializes in the development of recombinant polyclonal antibodies (rpAbs), a novel biopharmaceutical class.
+The company focuses on creating treatments and prophylactics for severe human diseases, with a particular emphasis on cancer and infectious diseases.
+Their pipeline includes rpAb compositions for treating idiopathic thrombocytopenic purpura, preventing hemolytic disease in newborns, and mitigating adverse reactions from smallpox vaccinations, aiming to facilitate faster cancer treatment initiation and enhance overall treatment success.

 Biomimetic Therapeutics